 Festivals, especially during the warmer months, are a staple in and around Chicago.
 Many festivals are free to enter and great fun.
 Bring your sense of adventure and find a festival or two that grabs your interest.

-Aside from city-wide festivals, many of the city parks such as Millennial Park offer live concerts and movie nights in the park.
-Relax listening to great music or watch amazing movies under the sparkling night sky.
+Aside from city-wide festivals, many of the city parks, such as Millennial Park, offer live concerts and movie nights in the park.
+You can unwind and enjoy listening to great music or watching incredible movies under the sparkling night sky.
+Before heading out, it’s a good idea to check the Hyde Park map to find the exact location and schedule of these events.

 Here are five of the more popular and free festivals in Chicago: